jsh/git-paleontology/talk/everyone-loves-paleontology.md

 ![Bread wheat](https://upload.wikimedia.org/wikipedia/commons/thumb/3/30/Young_Wheat_crop_in_a_field_near_Solapur%2C_Maharashtra%2C_India.jpg/440px-Young_Wheat_crop_in_a_field_near_Solapur%2C_Maharashtra%2C_India.jpg "*Triticum aestivum*")

-Etymology helps. *migratorius* means it migrates. *Triticum* is probably the supine of *terere*, so "about to be ground," and *aestivum* is just "summer."
+Etymology helps. *migratorius* means it migrates. *Triticum* is probably the supine of *terere*, so "that which is about to be ground," and *aestivum* is just "in the summer."

 - *Lycopersicum esculentum*?